Michael Pressman: Awards and nominations

 Pressman won two Emmys for executive producing and show running the series Picket Fences.
 He earned an Emmy nomination and a DGA nomination for his work on the hospital drama Chicago Hope.

 Personal life

-Pressman recently married Maia Danziger, an Emmy Winning actress of television and Broadway theater and feature films, and is also a creator of Relax and Write, a meditative writing program that she teaches around the world.
+Pressman is married to actress Maia Danziger, who is also a creator of Relax and Write, a meditative writing program that she teaches around the world.
 They knew each other as children, having grown up in the same building on the upper west side of Manhattan.
-They recently re-connected six years ago, and married four years ago.